ankur-prasad/perfect-world-frontend/working to do list.md

 # To Do List

 ## Home Page - Hero & Globe
-- [x] Scroll to learn more on hero should be between the "Together Not Alone" and arrow
-- [x] Make "Together Not Alone" bigger and move up slightly to make space for the scroll down to learn more
 - [x] Make the earth look less like Google Earth.
 Perhaps a skin that looks sketched or hand drawn
 - [x] Edit the globe cursor effect
 - [x] Globe comes alive once you hover over it.
 Add clouds on hover and keep the glow all the time